 After you have clicked ‘Accept,’ you should see the GaggleAMP integrations page.
 Notice that the ‘Link Microsoft Teams Account’ has now been updated to ‘Unlink Microsoft Teams Account.’
 If at any time you need to unlink your Microsoft Teams account, you will simply need to navigate back to this page and select the button to unlink your account.

-Finalize Manager Setup
+Finalize Manager Setup in Microsoft Teams

 - Download the "GaggleAMP_Teams_App.zip" file from this document and save it to your computer's desktop (or other location of your preference)

 - Click '+ Upload' and upload the GaggleAMP app bundle (zip file) downloaded in step 1

 - Enable the app for the team by setting its status to 'Allowed'